 Training Zones Live Here

 Every coherent training plan — Daniels, Pfitzinger, Hudson, your local coach's scribbled spreadsheet — builds workouts around pace.
-Think about it: long runs.
-Also, interval repeats.
-Tempo runs.
-Recovery jogs.
+Long runs.
+Interval repeats.
+In practice, recovery jogs.
+Worth adding: tempo runs.
 Each has a target pace range, usually expressed as minutes per mile (or kilometer).

 Racing Requires Honesty

 Knowing your current fitness in minutes per mile lets you pick realistic goals.
 Realistic* goals.
-Which means not dream goals.
+And not dream goals.
 The difference between "I'd like to" and "I've trained for" lives in this number.

 Progress Tracking Needs a Common Language

 "I feel faster" is a feeling.
-That said, feelings lie.
-Now, "I ran 8:30 pace for 5 miles last month and 8:15 pace for 5 miles this week" is data.
+Because of that, "I ran 8:30 pace for 5 miles last month and 8:15 pace for 5 miles this week" is data.
+Feelings lie.
 Data doesn't — as long as you're measuring the same thing, the same way, on similar terrain.

 How It Works (And How to Use It)